 Case management is available to support and consult with faculty, staff, parents and other individuals within the community to address the unique needs of students.
 Case Management supports students struggling with academic success, mental or physical health issues, relational and social struggles and other concerns.

-Get support from on-campus and community resources for mental health, mindfulness, resource instability, and self-care.
+Get support from on-campus and community resources for mental health, mindfulness, self-care and much more.

 Responding to Distressed Individuals